History

 1989

-Due to the Care in the Community initiative and increasing demand for advocacy services the organisation expanded greatly over the next few years.
+Due to an increase in demand for advocacy services for adults with a learning disability in the local community, the organisation expanded over the next few years.

-We began to offer Citizen Advocacy to adults with learning disabilities throughout Cardiff and the Vale of Glamorgan.
+The organisation began to offer Citizen Advocacy for adults with learning disabilities living in the local community in Cardiff and the Vale of Glamorgan.

 1996